gRPC and Protocol Buffers: A Comprehensive Introduction to High-Performance, Low-Latency Communication

 • Security: Implement mutual TLS for service-to-service authentication, OAuth for client access, and rate limiting (1,000 req/s/IP).

-• Monitoring: Track metrics (p99 latency < 100ms, error rate < 0.1
+• Monitoring: Track metrics (p99 latency < 100ms, error rate < 0.1%, throughput) with Prometheus and Grafana.
+Log requests to CloudWatch for 30 days.

 • Testing: Use gRPCurl for endpoint testing, JMeter for load testing (1M req/day), and chaos testing (Chaos Monkey) for resilience.